 Research in design is becoming more clearly established as an important aspect of design activity as far as higher education in the United Kingdom is concerned.
 Over the last five years there has been an increasing emphasis on research in UK higher education generally and this has been due, to a large extent, to the institutional funding levels attached to research in relation to the Research Assessment Exercise (RAE).
 In what is an increasingly competitive market as far as funding is concerned, disciplines such as design, which have not had a tradition of research, are not only having to reassess their priorities to embrace research more clearly as a visible element of their academic activities but are also struggling to identify aspects within their practices generally which might appropriately be termed as research.
 There is compelling evidence that design in higher education is meeting the challenge of the research imperative and moving to a level of professionalism matching that in other disciplines.

+The volume of completed research in the design fields has grown dramatically in recent years.
 The second edition of the Allison Research Index of Art and Design (ARIAD), the national database of research in art and design, details over 3000 research projects, of which over 1100 entries have been added since the first 1992 edition.
 A substantial number of the new entries are directly in the fields of design, including engineering design and architecture.
 Many of the research projects in the second edition of the ARIAD, which is to be published in the near future on CD-ROM, are supported by illustrations.
 Although the volume of design research which has been carried out is impressive by any standard, the national status now attached to the ARIAD indicates on two further counts that a professional attitude is becoming a characteristic of research in design.
 Firstly, that responsibility is now being widely accepted for reporting information on completed research projects to the field is shown by the volume of that information submitted for inclusion in the Index .
 Secondly, that information on completed research projects is now being used as a working tool to support and inform current research and other academic activity is shown by the fact that the vast majority of educational institutions in this country hosting research in art and design hold copies of the ARIAD.
 These are clear signs that the practice of design in higher education is becoming informed practice.
 It is also evident from the projects submitted to the Index that multidisciplinarity is becoming more frequent in design research.

 The Education and Industry Interface.